David Edwardes Davies

-David Edwardes Davies (30 May 1879 - 15 May 1950) was the Anglican Bishop of Bangor from 1944 to 1949.
+David Edwardes Davies (30 May 1879 – 15 May 1950) was an Anglican bishop who served as Bishop of Bangor from 1944 to 1949.

-Edwardes Davies was educated at Durham University on a theological scholarship and ordained in 1905.
-He began his ordained ministry with curacies at Oswestry and Wrexham.
-He then held incumbencies at Brymbo, Mold, Rhyl and Swansea before his ordination to the episcopate.
-He died on 15 May 1950.
+Edwardes Davies was educated at Durham University on a theological scholarship and was ordained in 1905.
+He began his ordained ministry with curacies at Oswestry and Wrexham, and subsequently held incumbencies at Brymbo, Mold, Rhyl and Swansea before his consecration as a bishop.
+He served as Bishop of Bangor until 1949 and died on 15 May 1950.